p2k/ecoinpool/README.md

    applications.
 4. Find and open CouchDB's local config file, usually at /etc/couchdb/local.ini.
-5. Within the `[httpd]` section, add a line `bind_address = 0.0.0.0` in order to allow access from the internet.
+5. Within the `[httpd]` section, add a line `bind_address = 0.0.0.0` in order to allow access from the internet (required if you want to expose the built-in web frontend to your users).
 Also make sure port 5984 can be reached.
 If you installed CouchDB from source, you have to allow write access to that ini file from CouchDB's process.
 5. Start CouchDB and browse to its local web frontend at `http://<your domain>:5984/_utils/`